 So now, totally unequipped for life in the past, Gwyneth is thrown in with Gideon, the (surprise!) super good-looking time-traveler from another family that carries the male time-travel gene.

 And this time-travel business is more than just popping in and out of the last five centuries.
 Turns out that she is number 12 in a circle of time-travelers from both families, and she and Gideon’s job is to find all the other 10 in the past and connect them in order to . . . well, no one is quite sure what.

 But whatever it is that will happen is big and important enough that plenty of people, both in the present and the past, are willing to try and keep it from happening.

 Time to learn how to blend in to the past, and fast.
 Also, it might be nice if she could convince Gideon that she’s not just like all the other movie-star/boy/fashion-obsessed girls he’s met before (frankly, I was with Gideon.
 I was pretty sure she was EXACTLY that).
 It’s a bit of a hard sell, since Gideon is not pleased about losing his well-prepped companion AND now having to drag Gwyneth along to the past where she is more of a burden than a help.

-Complaints aside, I’m pretty excited about picking up the next one.
+Complaints aside, I’m pretty excited about picking up the next one in the Ruby Red series.
 Anyone else read it?
 I’d love to hear your thoughts on it.

 (One more random aside, the image at the top is what my library copy looked like.
 But when I was Googling around to find the image, I stumbled on this alternate cover, which I like more because. . .well, I like pretty dresses.
 And the London skyline).